Labour of Love: Restoring Our Jaguar E-Type

 The term “car show” does not adequately describe the event; as I soon discovered, a concours is a competition of elegance—similar to a beauty pageant—in which the entrants are judged, critically and thoroughly.
 But weren’t all Jaguars elegant and almost identical?
 By the end of the day, I had picked up on some of the differences and learned that an E-Type Jaguar was Dave’s dream car, or as he put it: “The one I lust after.”

 Little did I know that in a few years, I would be taking part in a concours, facing the same scrutiny from earnest-looking judges carrying clipboards.
 As you’ve surmised, Dave did indeed purchase an E-Type.
 He bought it on eBay in 2001, sight unseen.
+(Here’s what you should know about buying a car on Kijiji.)
 The two of us shared the somewhat harrowing experience of driving to the outskirts of New York City to trailer it home.

 I have to admit that the first glimpse of our car did not leave me with a feeling of excitement.
 As we returned with the Jaguar in tow, however, I learned we did indeed have something special on the trailer.
 Big-rig truck drivers would pull up beside us, then slow down so they could take a better look, giving us a nod of approval or a thumbs-up.
 One tollbooth attendant enthusiastically inquired, “Where did you get that beauty?
 She goes up to 150 m.p.h., you know!”
 And several patrons at an all-night gas station inspected the car as we were filling up, and even asked for a longer viewing time once we were fuelled and ready to go.